KeioAIConsortium/gpt-discord-bot/README.md

 - Supports multi-user interaction.
 The bot can recognize individual users in a thread and generate responses accordingly.

 - You can change the model, the default value is `gpt-4`.
+Please set it to `gpt-4-turbo-preview` if you want to use `files (knowledge retrieval)` or `code interpreter`.

 # Setup